makersacademy/rps-challenge/README.md

 * 3 Views: /index, /play & /result
 * Aimed to use the MVC pattern to improve the maintainability of the app
 * Encapsulated Computer in a separate class to take advantage of duck-typing in the Game class - the game does not need to know if it's comparing two players or one player and a computer!
-* This also allows for easy extension of the game to multiplayer, the Game class is currently initialised in the following way:
+* This also allows for easy extension of the game to multiplayer

+An instance of the Game class is currently initialised with player_2 equal to an instance of the Computer class:

 `def initialize(player_1, player_2 = Computer.new)
     @player_1 = player_1